Bertel Haarder

 Bertel Geismar Haarder (born 7 September 1944) is a Danish writer, teacher and politician, who was a member of the Folketing for the Venstre political party.
 He has served as minister several times, including Minister of Education from 1982 to 1993 and again in 2005 to 2010, and most recently as Minister for Culture and Ecclesiastical Affairs from 2015 to 2016 in the L. L. Rasmussen II Cabinet.
 He is a former member of European Parliament, serving from 1994 to 2001.
 He has also served as president of the Nordic Council on two occasions, first in 2011 and latest from 2020 to 2021.

 Political career

 Haarder was first elected to the Folketing (Parliament) in 1975.
 Until 1977 he was a member of the Folketing representing North Jutland County constituency, and from 1977 to 1999 he was a member of the Folketing from Copenhagen County constituency.
 From 2005 to 2007, he was a member from Vestsjælland County constituency, and since 2007 he has been a member from Greater Copenhagen constituency.
 He was also a Member of the European Parliament from 1994 to 2001, and he served as vice-chairman of the European Parliament from 1997 to 1999.

-From 10 September 1982 to 25 January 1993 he was Education Minister in various cabinets of Poul Schlüter.
+From 10 September 1982 to 25 January 1993 he was Education Minister in various cabinets of Poul Schlüter, during which he became involved in the mayonnaise war.
 From 10 September 1987 to 25 January 1993 he was also the Minister of Research.